A phase microscope for quantum gases

 We plot the resulting exponents $\eta$ in Fig.~\ref{fig:g1-function}B as a function of $k_{\rm B}T/J$ using the average atom number within the radius for the determination of $J$.
 The collapse of the curves in the superfluid regime supports the validity of the algebraic decay in trapped systems.
 For larger temperatures, the stronger fluctuations are not properly mapped by the phase microscope leading to a shallow $g_1(d)$ profile and small exponents under the invalid assumption of algebraic decay.
-In the superfluid regime, the exponents follow the Nelson Kosterlitz prediction of a linear scaling with temperature \cite{Nelson1977,Sunami2022} and we extract the critical exponent at the phase transition of $\eta_c=0.598(5)$.
-In addition to this statistical error, we estimate a systematic error of 10\% due to the uncertainty in the calibration of atom number and lattice depth.
+In the superfluid regime, the exponents follow the Nelson Kosterlitz prediction of a linear scaling with temperature \cite{Nelson1977,Sunami2022} and we extract the critical exponent at the phase transition of $\eta_c=0.17(3)$, where the error stems from the systematic error on the conversion factor.

-An analysis based on spin wave approximation \cite{Boettcher2016} found that in a trapped system the coherence function still decays algebraically, but that the exponent is increased relative to $\eta_c=0.25$ of the infinite homogeneous case by a factor which slowly increases from 1.5 to 2 when the system size decreases from 2,\,000 to 40 lattice sites.
-Our observed factor of 2.4 for the very small system size of 6 to 9 sites is therefore in line with their findings.
-The even larger factor of 5.6 found in \cite{Murthy2015} might be due to the global evaluation in momentum space and finite imaging resolution, which also lead to a saturation of the exponent at low temperatures.
-The small factor 0.7 found in \cite{Sunami2022} might be due to the averaging of the fluctuations over a finite slice in the detection protocol, which further illustrates the power of the phase microscope with full resolution.
+This exponent at the phase transition of $\eta_c=0.17(3)$ is close to the universal value of $\eta_c=0.25$ of the infinite homogeneous case.
+An analysis of harmonically trapped systems based on spin wave approximation \cite{Boettcher2016} also found that the coherence function still decays algebraically, but that the exponent is increased relative to the infinite homogeneous case, while it is predicted to decrease for finite homogeneous systems \cite{Weber1988}.
+Previous experiments with ultracold atoms in harmonically trapped continuous systems measured a value of $\eta_c=0.17(3)$ for a real-space evaluation with finite slice width \cite{Sunami2022} and $\eta_c=1.4$ for a global momentum-space evaluation of a system across the BEC-BCS crossover \cite{Murthy2015}.
+This illustrates that in finite trapped systems the physics can depend on details of the system and further theory work as well as experiments with local probing of the phase fluctuations such as with the phase microscope introduced here are required.

 Our analysis shows that the phenomenology of the BKT phase including the algebraic decay and the linear temperature dependence of the exponent can be identified already in small trapped systems.
 At the same time, the analysis of the phase fluctuations serves as a validation of the phase microscope.
 In the future, the system size could be increased and the system will then act as a quantum field simulator, which could be used to explore beyond mean-field physics in the XY model.
 One could also image the phases in an antidot lattice, where reaching a regime of dominant quantum fluctuations might be more feasible \cite{Yamashita2019}.